• Skip to primary navigation

 Common Questions

-How many snowball cookies does this recipe yield?
+How many snowball cookies does this recipe make?

-This recipe makes approximately 30 1-inch size snowball cookies.
+This recipe yields approximately 30 1-inch snowball cookies.
 Check the recipe card to scale up the ingredients for larger batches.

 Can I freeze the dough balls to bake at a later date?